cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-02-22-Week-7-Arrays.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 ## Homework
-Please continue working on project 1
+Please continue working on project 1.
+It is due at the end of this week.
 {% comment %}
-SPWI: link the project
+TODO: link the project
 {% endcomment %}
+{% include underConstruction.html caption='We will link to the project here.' %}